 Do not post religious messages, political messages, chain email messages, jokes, or messages that are offensive or abusive.

-Do not post fundraising appeals or any other similar messages, regardless of how worthy the cause.
+Do not post fundraising appeals or any other similar messages unless they are specifically related to our community, regardless of how worthy the cause.

 Common acceptable posts